survivalizeed/TraceViewer/README.md

 # And tons of other useful stuff!

+## Crackmes.one

+This tool was used to crack the challenging lol_vm: https://crackmes.one/crackme/669a1f9990c4c2830c820b86 An example of a TraceViewer project used to crack lol_vm can be found in the examples folder

 ## Contributing

 I welcome contributions from the community!
 If you have ideas for new features, bug fixes, or improvements, please feel free to: